Brentuximab Vedotin and Combination Chemotherapy in Treating Patients with Adult T-Cell Leukemia / Lymphoma

-Patients receive brentuximab vedotin intravenously (IV) over 30 minutes, cyclophosphamide IV over 1 hour, and doxorubicin hydrochloride IV over 3-5 minutes on day 1, etoposide phosphate IV over 1 hour on days 1-3, and prednisone orally (PO) once daily (QD) on days 1-5.
-Treatment repeats every 21 days for up to 6 courses in the absence of disease progression or unacceptable toxicity.
-Patients with a CR, partial response (PR), or stable disease (SD), CD30 positive disease, and are not eligible for bone marrow transplantation (BMT) (after courses 4 or 6) then proceed to Maintenance Therapy.
+Patients receive brentuximab vedotin intravenously (IV) over 30 minutes, cyclophosphamide IV over 1 hour, and doxorubicin hydrochloride IV over 3-5 minutes on day 1, etoposide phosphate IV or orally (PO) over 1 hour on days 1-3, and prednisone PO (or corticosteroid IV) once daily (QD) on days 1-5.
+Treatment repeats every 21 days for up to 4-6 cycles in the absence of disease progression or unacceptable toxicity.
+Patients with a CR, partial response (PR), or stable disease (SD), CD30 positive disease, and are not eligible for bone marrow transplantation (BMT) (after cycle 4 or 6) then proceed to maintenance therapy.

 MAINTENANCE THERAPY: Patients receive brentuximab vedotin IV over 30 minutes on day 1.
-Courses repeat every 21 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, patients are followed up every 3 months for 5 years.
+After completion of study treatment, patients are followed up at 30 days, then every 3 months for 5 years.

 Trial Phase Phase II